Kingxukai/linux/Documentation/kbuild/makefiles.rst

 -----------------

 ccflags-y, asflags-y and ldflags-y
-  These three flags apply only to the kbuild makefile in which they are assigned.
-They are used for all the normal cc, as and ld invocations happening during a recursive build.
+  These three flags apply only to the woke kbuild makefile in which they are assigned.
+They are used for all the woke normal cc, as and ld invocations happening during a recursive build.

   ccflags-y specifies options for compiling with $(CC).